 - Spray Bottle

-This is also a great alternative to buying Dr. Bronner’s Sal Suds, because the Castile soap can overlap for body and household use, making it more cost effective.
+This homemade all purpose cleaner is also a great alternative to buying Dr. Bronner’s Sal Suds, because the Castile soap can overlap for body and household use, making it more cost effective.
 But Sal Suds is only a household cleaner.

 After adding the Castile soap, DO NOT shake the spray bottle like crazy, or your soap might make a bunch of bubbles (which isn’t the end of the world, but the solution won’t mix until the bubbles pop).

 The mixture will be slightly cloudy at this point.
-If there’s room in your bottle, you can add the remaining 1/2 cup water, otherwise you’re done!
+If there’s room in your bottle, you can add the remaining ½ cup of water, otherwise, you’re done!

-The cleaner might separate over time, so if it does, just swish gently in circles to re-mix.
+The cleaning spray might separate over time, so if it does, just swish gently in circles to re-mix.
 Spray directly on the surface to be cleaned (after you’ve tested in an inconspicuous spot, just to be safe) and wipe clean.

 - Homemade Laundry Detergent